 eBooks, Audiobooks, Music & Other Electronic Resources

 The Library offers eBooks and downloadable audiobooks through Montana Library to Go, and eBooks from Freading.
-Get downloadable music through and magazines through Libby.
+Get downloadable magazines through Libby.
 Other electronic resources include databases, Universal Class, and Mango Languages.

 Filtered & Unfiltered Internet Computers

 The library has filtered and unfiltered internet terminals for adults and filtered internet access for Teens on the second floor.
 Also available is filtered access in Children's Services on the ground floor.
 These are available at no charge whenever the Library is open.
 Time slots are available for 30 minutes at a time.
 All public computers are networked to a printer; printing costs $0.20 per page for black and white, $0.50 per page for color.
 A robust broadband internet connection for wired and wireless access is generously provided by Integra Communications.

 All public Internet stations have Microsoft Office Suite 2016: Word, Excel, Publisher, PowerPoint, Access.
 There are also four database PCs with office applications available for public use on the second floor.
 Programs available include the Microsoft Office Suite 2016 and easy access to all the library's research databases.
 General internet access is not available from the database computers.

 The Microsoft Office Suite 2016 is also available for Teens on the Teen Games computers on the 2nd floor.

 There are two assistive stations available at the second floor computer commons for anyone with vision impairments.
 These computers all have internet, Microsoft Office Suite 2016, Zoom Text software, large-type keyboards, and a document magnifier with associated software.
 Time slots are available an hour at a time using the automated reservation system.